DerThorsten/ivigraph/README.md

 Cick on Flowchart-DockArea (flowchart itself might be hidden) in the GUI and edit the graph

 - right click to add new operators
-- del to remove connections  unknown bug, this might lead to a floating point error for huge graphs
+- press "del" to remove connections and nodes
-- connect operator to one of the four image viewers
+- connect operator to one of the 4 image viewers

 Dependencies: